Wiki Home Disk Manager CCBoot Used As Virtual Disk Game Server

 8. Now, the target will show "Connected" status, click "OK" to close the iSCSI Initiator Properties (Figure 8).

-9. Open Windows Explorer and check computer and you will see the CCBoot Image disk and Game disk as the clients local disk (Figure 9).
+9. Open Windows Explorer and check computer and you will see the CCBoot Game disk as the clients local disk (Figure 9).

 13. You can connect to any number of game disk in the ccboot server and when you connect using iSCSI it will be available to the client.